Pudeh, Isfahan

-Pudeh (پوده) (Note: Also romanized as Poudeh and Pūdeh) is a village in Qombovan Rural District of the Central District of Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.
+Pudeh (پوده) (Note: Also romanized as Poudeh and Pūdeh) is a village in Qombovan Rural District of the Central District in Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.

 Demographics

 Language

 The vast majority of the town is Persian-speaking with a Qashqai Turkic-speaking minority.

 Population

 At the time of the 2006 National Census, the village's population was 2,183 in 621 households.
 The following census in 2011 counted 2,120 people in 652 households.
-The 2016 census measured the population of the village as 1,945 people in 641 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,945 people in 641 households, the most populous in its rural district.